tytan652/rfcs/text/0045-add-notion-of-protocol.md

 ### About `rtmp-services`

-`rtmp-services` is plugin that provides two services `rtmp_common` and `rtmp_custom`.
+`rtmp-services` is a plugin that provides two services `rtmp_common` and `rtmp_custom`.
 The use of "rtmp" in the naming no longer means that it only supports RTMP, it was and is kept to avoid breakage.

 This plugin will:
 - for `rtmp_common` services will to at least support H264 as video codec, AAC or Opus as audio codec.
 This is a limitation required by the simple output mode.